drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 * NEST: Is this a nested grid simulation?
 "T" or "F".
 * REGION: Two letter region code for nested grid, or empty string ("") if not.
 * ASSIM_PATH: **Full path** to the directory where the CHEEREIO repository is installed (e.g. ``/n/home12/drewpendergrass/CHEEREIO``).
 Directories in the ``ens_config.json`` file **should not have trailing forward slashes.**
-* RUN_NAME: The name of the CHEEREIO ensemble run (will be the name of the folder containing the ensemble, template run directory, temporary files, and so on .
+* RUN_NAME: The name of the CHEEREIO ensemble run (will be the name of the folder containing the ensemble, template run directory, temporary files, and so on.
 * MY_PATH: Path to the directory where ensembles will be created.
 A folder with name ``RUN_NAME`` will be created inside.
 * DATA_PATH: Path to where external GEOS-Chem data is located.
 This can be an empty string if GEOS-Chem has already been configured on your machine (it is automatically overwritten).
 * CH4_HEMCO_ROOT: If the subsequent option, "USE_CHEEREIO_TEMPLATE_CH4_HEMCO_Config", is set to "True", then this is the root folder where emissions and other input files for the methane specialty simulation are located.
 In this case, a special CHEEREIO ``HEMCO_Config.rc`` template from the ``templates/`` folder in the code directory is used. *Note: this option is functional but currently causes GEOS-Chem crashes with an unknown cause (DP, 2022/03/09).*